| | |

 • Make sure all ends are woven in using a tapestry needle or method of choice.

-• Gently block by filling a sink or water basin with lukewarm water, add a small amount of rinse less wool wash.
+• Gently block by filling a sink or water basin with lukewarm water, and add a small amount of rinse-less wool wash.

 • Place the items in the water and gently massage out any air bubbles.

-• Drain water, gently squeezing out any excess water from the item, then roll in a towel, and stomp on the towel roll to remove any more excess water.
+• Drain water, gently squeezing out any excess from the item, then roll in a towel and stomp on the towel roll to remove any remaining water.

 • Lay the item out on a towel to approx. finished wingspan measurements and allow to dry completely.